#Feel Alpine

 oeschinensee

-Yes, dogs require a valid ticket and travel at the regular fare.
+Yes, dogs require a valid ticket to ride on Sunnbüel Kandersteg in the Bernese Oberland and are charged the regular fare.
 A day pass for dogs costs CHF 8 per day, and an annual pass costs CHF 25.
 For more information, please see the fare section.

-What are the opening hours of theSunnbüel cable car ?
+What are the operating hours of theSunnbüel cable car Sunnbüel Kandersteg?

-The operating hours of cable car Sunnbüel cable car Sunnbüel depending on the season and weather conditions.
-You can find the current hours on our website at www.sunnbuel.ch.
+The operating hours of cable car Sunnbüel cable car Sunnbüel Kandersteg in the Bernese Oberland vary depending on the season and weather conditions.
+You can find the current operating hours on our website at www.sunnbuel.ch.

-Annual and seasonal passes can be conveniently ordered online or directly at the base station and will then be mailed to you.
+Annual and seasonal passes for the Sunnbüelbahn in Kandersteg in the Bernese Oberland can be conveniently ordered online or directly at the valley station and will then be mailed to you.
 To avoid waiting times, we recommend purchasing your ticket online in advance.

 Sunnbüel Restaurants and mountain huts in the area

-Which SAC huts are there in the Sunnbüel area?
+Which SAC huts are located in the Sunnbüel area Sunnbüel Kandersteg?

-The following lodging options Sunnbüel available in the Sunnbüel region: the Winteregg SAC Hut (SAC Biel) and the Stockhüttli SAC Hut (SAC Seeland).
-The Lämmeren Hut is also located in the Gemmi area.
+The following lodging options are available in the Sunnbüel region Sunnbüel Kandersteg in the Bernese Oberland: the Winteregg SAC Hut (SAC Biel) and the Stockhüttli SAC Hut (SAC Seeland).
+The Lämmerenhütte is also located in the Gemmi area.

 What dining options are available on Sunnbüel?

-What accommodation options are available in the Sunnbüel area?
+What accommodation options are available in the Sunnbüel area Sunnbüel Kandersteg?

-The two SAC huts, Winteregg (SAC Biel) and Stockhüttli (SAC Seeland), Sunnbüel in Sunnbüel .
+The two SAC huts, Winteregg (SAC Biel) and Stockhüttli (SAC Seeland), are located on Sunnbüel Kandersteg in the Bernese Oberland.
 The Berghotel Schwarenbach is situated along the Gemmi Trail.
 Further into the Gemmi region are the Lämmerenhütte and the Gemmi Lodge, located directly on the Gemmi Pass.

 Sunnbüel Winter Adventures

-Yes, the winter hiking trail is open, and you can hike up to the Gemmi (mountain station, Gemmilodge) on foot (winter hiking boots recommended), on snowshoes, or on touring skis.
-The hike is approximately 9 km long, takes about 3.5 hours, and involves a 490-meter elevation gain.
+Yes, the winter hiking trail is open.
+From Sunnbüel Kandersteg in the Bernese Oberland, you can hike (winter hiking boots recommended), snowshoe, or ski up to the Gemmi (mountain station, Gemmilodge).
+The route is approximately 9 km long, takes about 3.5 hours, and involves a 490-meter elevation gain.
 You can take the Gemmi Railway down to Leukerbad (VS).
 You can find the exact travel times in the SBB Mobile App or at www.sbb.ch.

-What activities are available for children and families in the winter?
+What activities are available for children and families in Sunnbüel during the winter?

-A variety of winter activities Sunnbüel you at Sunnbüel : a short sledding trail near the mountain station, as well as the popular “Godi & Kari in the Snow” winter hiking trail, featuring fun puzzles for the whole family.
+A variety of winter activities await you at Sunnbüel Kandersteg in the Bernese Oberland: a short sledding trail near the mountain station and the popular winter hiking trail “Godi & Kari in the Snow” with fun puzzles for the whole family.
 The offerings are complemented by easy winter and snowshoe trails.
 Enjoy the snow-covered landscape while playing in the snow or Sunnbüel yourself Sunnbüel at the Sunnbüel mountain restaurant.
 Not suitable for strollers; sleds can be rented at the mountain station.

-Yes, the cross-country trail on Sunnbühel is usually groomed for both skating and classic-style skiing.
-Whether you’re looking for a challenging workout or a leisurely outing—alone, with a partner, in a group, or with your dog.
+Yes, the cross-country trail at Sunnbüel Kandersteg in the Bernese Oberland is usually groomed for both skating and classic-style skiing.
+Whether you’re looking for a challenging workout or a leisurely outing—alone, as a couple, in a group, or with your dog—there’s something for everyone.
 A changing room with restrooms is available, and there’s a practice area near the mountain station for beginners.
 You can reach the trails via the Gemmiweg (approx. 900 m) down to Spittelmatte.

-Sunnbüel a variety of winter hiking trails: The child-friendly “Godi & Kari in the Snow” loop trail (1.8 km, approx. 45 min.) is ideal for families.
+In Sunnbüel Kandersteg in the Bernese Oberland, there are several winter hiking trails to choose from: The child-friendly loop trail “Godi & Kari in the Snow” (1.8 km, approx. 45 min.) is ideal for families.
 The “Altelsblick” loop trail (4.3 km, approx. 1.5 hours, 200 meters of elevation gain) is perfect for leisurely winter hikes with scenic views.
-More challenging is the “Gemmiweg” to the Gemmi mountain station / Gemmi Lodge (approx. 3.5 hours, 9 km, 490 meters of elevation gain).
+More challenging is the “Gemmiweg” trail to the Gemmi mountain station / Gemmi Lodge (approx. 3.5 hours, 9 km, 490 meters of elevation gain).

 Sunnbüel Winter Outdoor Guidelines